suryathink/react-express-postgres-app/README.md

 - The backend should be running on port `5000`, and the frontend communicates with it via `VITE_API_URL=http://localhost:5000`.
 - The `/tasks` route in the frontend is protected, requiring successful authentication.

-## License
-This project is licensed under the MIT License.

 ---
-🚀 Happy Coding!